waysact/webpack-subresource-integrity/README.md

 * This plugin uses some black magic and thus might break in arbitrary ways for future webpack releases, even point releases.
 You have been warned.
 Tested with webpack 1.12.9 and webpack-core 0.6.8.

+## Contributing

+If you have discovered a bug or have a feature suggestion, feel free to create an issue on Github.

+You are also welcome to correct any spelling mistakes or any language issues.

+## License

+Copyright (c) 2015 Waysact Pty Ltd

+MIT (see `LICENSE`)